What to ask when viewing a house?

 Land disputes or rights of way can complicate your use and enjoyment of the property.
 Issues such as shared driveways, boundary disputes, or public footpaths across the land can lead to legal battles and impact your property's value and privacy.
 Clarifying these issues before purchasing can save you from future disputes and financial loss.

 Subsidence, the gradual sinking or settling of the ground beneath a property, can lead to significant structural damage.
-A history of subsidence raises concerns about the property's stability, potentially affecting insurance premiums and resale value.
-It's important to ask about any historical subsidence, remedial work undertaken, and the impact on insurance.
+Evidence of subsidence raises concerns about the property's stability, potentially affecting insurance premiums and resale value.
+It's important to ask about any subsidence, remedial work undertaken, and the impact on insurance.
+Issues like subsidence can even crop up within newer properties.
+New build properties can also be victims of subsidence, make sure to read our guide on new build snagging surveys to ensure you are fully in the know when buying a new home.

 21. What’s the broadband speed like in this area?